nicolasazrak/caddy-cache/README.md

 [![Build Status](https://travis-ci.org/nicolasazrak/caddy-cache.svg?branch=master)](https://travis-ci.org/nicolasazrak/caddy-cache)

-This is a simple caching plugin for [caddy server](https://caddyserver.com/) backed by redis or an in memory store.
+This is a simple caching plugin for [caddy server](https://caddyserver.com/)

 To use it you need to compile your own version of caddy with this plugin like [this doc](https://github.com/mholt/caddy/wiki/Writing-a-Plugin:-Directives).